Input

 Frequently Asked Questions

-Yes.
-The formatting happens in your browser using JavaScript.
+Yes, completely.
+Formatting runs in your browser using the built-in DOMParser.
 No data is sent to any server.
-You can confirm this by opening your browser's Network tab while using the tool.
+Open your browser's Network tab while using the tool to confirm nothing is transmitted.

-Namespace declarations and prefixes are preserved.
-The formatter only changes whitespace, not structure.
-The XML Namespaces spec is fully supported.
+Namespace declarations and prefixes are fully preserved.
+The formatter only adjusts whitespace, never structure.
+See the W3C XML Namespaces spec for the rules.

 Related Tools